Abd al-Rahman ibn Awf: Biography

 Abu Bakr spoke to Abd al-Rahman about Islam, then invited him to meet Muhammad, who heard his declaration of faith and taught him the Islamic prayers.
 This was before the Muslims had entered the house of Al-Arqam; Abd al-Rahman was one of the first eight men to accept Islam.
 From about 614 the pagan Quraysh in Mecca "showed their enmity to all those who followed the apostle; every clan which contained Muslims was attacked."
 The usual threat to Muslim merchants was: "We will boycott your goods and reduce you to beggary."

 Abd al-Rahman was one of a pioneering party of fifteen Muslims who emigrated to Abyssinia in 615.
 Other Muslims joined them later, forming a group of over a hundred.
 "They were safely ensconced there and grateful for the protection of the Negus; so they could worship Allah without fear, and the Negus had shown them kind gesture and warm hospitality as was foretold by the prophet even before they departed."
 In late 619 or early 620 "they heard that the Meccans had accepted Islam."
-This turned out not to be entirely true, however a fair number of people did accept Islam as a result of the conversion of both Umar ibn Khattab and the prophet's own paternal uncle, the Lion himself, Hamza ibn Abdulmuttalib.
+This turned out not to be entirely true, however a fair number of people did accept Islam as a result of the conversion of both Umar ibn al-Khattab and the prophet's own paternal uncle, the Lion himself, Hamza ibn Abd al-Muttalib.
 Abd al-Rahman was one of forty who "set out for the homeland.
 But when they got near Mecca they learned that the report was false, so that they entered the town under the protection of a citizen or by stealth." where he lodged with Saad ibn Al-Rabi.